Alcoholism

 Recovering from Alcohol Use Disorder

-When you stop drinking and start to recover from alcoholism, your mind, body and spirit will begin to heal.
+When you stop drinking and start to recover from alcoholism, your mind, body, and spirit will begin to heal.
 Not long after you stop consuming alcohol, the body begins to try and stabilize itself.
-Your brain will also undergo a long list of changes in order to return to a healthy state.
+Your brain will also undergo a long list of changes to return to a healthy state.
 Your emotional well-being will likely be up and down for a bit, while all these changes are happening.

 The best place to handle these rapid changes is in a safe place such as a drug and alcohol treatment center.
 During detox and inpatient treatment, you’ll have resources and professionals available to you 24/7 to guide you through unfamiliar or uncomfortable feelings.

-In AA, you are encouraged to find a “sponsor” who will guide you through the twelve steps.
-A sponsor is another member of AA who has completed the steps with their own sponsor.
-The idea being that you will complete the steps with them and pass your knowledge and experience onto another alcoholic in need.
+In AA, you are encouraged to find a sponsor or sober companion who will guide you through the twelve steps.
+A sponsor is another member of AA who has completed the steps with their sponsor.
+The idea is that you will complete the steps with them and pass your knowledge and experience on to another alcoholic in need.
 Although not a religious program, another fundamental of AA is that you have a “spiritual awakening” as a result of the twelve steps.
-This can mean anything from a simple change in your thought process, to a complete reliance of God in everything you do.
-The process will be different for each person and there is no right or wrong way to approach the twelve steps and recovery.

 Sources